jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

         return False;
     }
 ```
+### saveAllUsers
-saveAllUsers saves all users in the database folder in a form of a json encoded string
+this method saves all users in the database folder in a form of a json encoded string
 ```php
     public function saveAllUsers(array $users): void
     {